-A tried and true method that I use pretty often is the single french braid.
+A tried and true curly hairstyles for sleeping that I use pretty often is the single French braid.

 I use this method mostly when I am doing a braid out or I want my curls to loosen a bit for the next day.

 However, if you want your curls to stay fluffy or stay intact I don’t recommend putting your hair in a braid because it can flatten your hair out since you’ll be sleeping on it.